 You can:

-- Read the insurance carrier information in the acknowledgment letter that the North Carolina Industrial Commission sends you after your employer or its carrier files a Form 19 that provides notification to the commission of your injury, or
+- Read the insurance carrier information in the acknowledgment letter that the North Carolina Industrial Commission sends you after your employer or its carrier files a Form 19 that provides notification to the commission of your injury

 Medical Treatment in Workers’ Compensation Cases

 While you can go to your regular doctor to get treatment for your condition, it may not be covered by your employer.
-Your employer or its carrier will designate which health care providers you can see for the evaluation and treatment of your injury or illness.
-If you use the approved medical providers, workers’ compensation should pay for the cost of your medical care.
+Under a workers’ compensation claim, your employer or its workers’ compensation insurance company will designate which healthcare providers you can see for the evaluation and treatment of your injury or illness.
+If you use the approved medical providers, workers’ compensation will pay for the cost of your medical care.

 If you go to someone who is not on the list of approved providers, you might have to pay those medical bills out of pocket.
 When there is a good reason to change health care providers or get treatment from a doctor or hospital who is not on the list, the employee can ask the North Carolina Industrial Commission for approval.